bonnie/my_heavens/readme.md

 - **JavaScript/JQuery**

-    for general page manipulation, and switching between pages (this is a one- page app, with different page views managed by JavaScript and CSS)
+    for general page manipulation, and switching between pages (this is a one-page app, with different page views managed by JavaScript and CSS)

 - **[d3](#d3)**